Yanis Varoufakis Has Some Ideas About How to Save the Future

 The most ironic and ridiculous sight, speaking as an outsider, is the Democratic Party is blaming the victory of Trump on Russia and Facebook.
 From where I stand, this is one of the most laughable claims I’ve never heard.

-So, what should you have done differently in Greece?
+So what should you have done differently in Greece?

 I [shouldn’t] have trusted my own prime minister and my own colleagues and cabinet because our defeat was a result of their capitulation.
 This is the greatest regret.
 I don’t hold grudges against creditors, against my opponents in the European Union, and the International Monetary Fund — they were doing their job.